-Students must complete a minimum of 50 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+GRADUATION REQUIREMENTS Students must complete a minimum of 49 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses must be passed with a grade of 'C' or better.
-Fifteen (15) of the last 30 credits must be earned at Southwestern before the Certificate of Completion in Clerical is awarded.

-Complete the graduation application process one term prior to the term of completion (i.e., spring term graduates must apply during winter term).
+Fifteen (15) credits must be completed at Southwestern before the Certificate of Completion Accounting Clerk is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+GAINFUL EMPLOYMENT DISCLOSURE SWOCC is required by federal regulations to disclose information related to SWOCC's educational programs that lead to gainful employment in a recognized occupation.
+This information is intended to provide students the opportunity to measure employment outcomes associated with SWOCC's certificate programs.